 The family couch is a workhorse!

-But the husband still complains that you need to spend money on one.
+But despite it’s years of faithful service, your husband is complaining about spending money on one.
 I know.
 Most guys just don’t revel in purchasing a new sofa, or a new chair or two, for that matter.
 Don’t you need a water softener, or a new toilet?

 Actually, not really.